Policy Gradient Algorithms with Monte Carlo Tree Learning for Non-Markov Decision Processes: Policy gradient guided by MCTL

-Now both of the parameterized policy $\polx$, which we call the PG policy, and the MCTS policy $\poly$ can make online decision-making without a simulator.
-So, we consider the following mixture of policies $\polx$ and $\poly$: \ifpreprint\else \fi
+As discussed in the introduction, combining PG and MCTL aims to leverage the strengths and mitigate the weaknesses of each individual method.
+Our proposed approach, PG guided by MCTL (PG-MCTL), integrates them by randomly selecting a policy of either PG or MCTL at each time step.
+Specifically, we consider the following mixture of policies $\polx$ and $\poly$:

 where $\mfun$ is a mixing probability.
 The $\mfun$ may be constant or depend on an observation $o$, history $h$, and parameters $\x$, $\y$.
-The parameters $\x$ and $\y$ are updated with modified methods of the PG and MCTS, respectively, which are proposed in Section \ref{subsec:implementation} by using the results in Section \ref{subsec:theoretical_analysis}.
+The parameters $\x$ and $\y$ are updated with modified update rules of a PG and MCTL, respectively, which are proposed in Section \ref{subsec:implementation} by using the results in Section \ref{subsec:theoretical_analysis}.

 \if0 As described above, the PG and MCTS algorithms are different quite different characteristics, e.g, unlike MCTS, PG algorithms are often slow to learn or trapped by a bad local-optimal point.
 Compared to PG, MCTS lacks applicability since it usually need an execution of MCTS for every action selection even in a test phase.
 It will also not be suitable for the fine-tuning or transfer learning of the pre-trained neural-network models \cite{Kornblith19a,Qiu20a}, since its update rule is not based on gradient ascent of an objective function in a task, unlike PG.
 In this paper, we investigate PG algorithms guided by MCTS, or more specifically, mixture policies of PG and MCTS, with the aim that the difficulties of PG are covered by MCTS and the limitations of MCTS-based RL are also relaxed by PG.